The four operations on perverse motives: Inverse images

 Let $Z$ be a closed immersion such that the open immersion $j:U\hookrightarrow X$ of the complement of $Z$ in $X$ is affine.
-It follows from the proof of \propositionref{prop:ImmExistenceAdjoint} that we have a canonical exact triangle
+It follows from the proof of \ref{prop:ImmExistenceAdjoint} that we have a canonical exact triangle

 Moreover the diagram